CLASSES & WORKSHOPS:

 Manhattan Arts Magazine

-“I love being a studio artist but I also have a real passion for teaching.
+“I love being a studio artist but I also have a passion for teaching.
 It inspires me to be among other creative people and lifelong learners.
 Ideas and artistic methods are constantly in motion in my studio work and it is a joy to share that with others through teaching”.